500BC-500AD at Bournemouth 2021

 The inexorable math of a +1 advantage in one round of combat had long since established the compelling military precedent of "OMG, 2 LI javelinmen is a much bigger and better skirmish force than one or two LI bowmen, LETS GO!", and with this being true in both Egyptain and Greek math, there was but one outcome from this point on.

-Inspired by the spirit of a kebab shop on the outskirts of Gretna Green's Celtic sporran, the Egypto-Greeks launched an attack to seek to expose and neutralize the pachyderm before it could reach the line of Nile-dwelling hoplites!
+As the streets of Kilmanock filled with laughter for the festival of Bonnie Prince Charlie's wee sporran, the Egypto-Greeks launched an attack to seek to expose and neutralize the pachyderm before it could reach the line of Nile-dwelling hoplites!

 Ahmed Vasouvalaki's Words of Wisdom